Can I Refuse a Nurse Case Manager?

 If a nurse case manager is assigned to your case, here are steps you can take:

-- Inform Your Doctor: Inform your doctor that you’re uncomfortable with the nurse case manager’s involvement in your care.
-You can request that your doctor not share detailed information with them or limit their involvement.
+• Inform Your Doctor: Inform your doctor that you do not want the nurse case manager’s involvement in your care.
+You can request that your doctor not share detailed information with them or that they limit their involvement.

-- Advocate Through Legal Representation: A lawyer specializing in workers’ compensation can help advocate for your interests, including communicating your preferences about the nurse case manager’s role and involvement.
+• Advocate Through Legal Representation: Lawyers specializing in workers’ compensation can help advocate for your interests, including communicating your preferences about the nurse case manager’s role and involvement.
 They can also ensure that your rights are protected and that the nurse case manager’s involvement does not negatively impact your claim or care.

 Many Medical Providers Feel Pressured by Nurse Case Managers, Even Though They Might Not Show It